cpempire/soupy/README.md

 problems governed by PDEs, which in turn makes use of the [FEniCS](https://fenicsproject.org/) library for high-level formulation, discretization, and scalable solution of PDEs.

-It has been developed and in active development to incorporate advanced algorithms and capabilities, including PDE-constrained tensor products, symbolic differentiation (of appropriate Lagrangians) for the derivation of high order mixed derivatives (via the FEniCS interface), randomized algorithms for matrix and high order tensor decomposition, decomposition of uncertain parameter spaces by mixture models, product convolution approximations, Taylor expansion-based high-dimensional control variates, and inexact trust region preconditioned Newton-CG optimization methods (as well as simpler optimization algorithms).
+SOUPy has been developed and in active development to incorporate advanced algorithms and capabilities, including -PDE-constrained tensor products,
+-symbolic differentiation (of appropriate Lagrangians) for the derivation of high order mixed derivatives (via the FEniCS interface), -randomized algorithms for matrix and high order tensor decomposition, -decomposition of uncertain parameter spaces by mixture models, -product convolution approximations,
+-Taylor expansion-based high-dimensional control variates, and -inexact trust region preconditioned Newton-CG optimization methods.

 In addition, the library incorporates common interfaces for random fields, PDE models, probability/risk measures, and control/design/inversion constraints.

+The numerical
-The numerical optimization algorithms will build on those implemented in \textbf{SciPy} (\url{https://www.scipy.org/}), a Python-based ecosystem of open-source software that includes a basic linear algebra
+optimization algorithms will build on those implemented in \textbf{SciPy} (\url{https://www.scipy.org/}), a Python-based ecosystem of open-source software that includes a basic linear algebra